awoldt/awoldt/README.md

 # 👋 Hey

-My name is Alex and I'm a passionate Full Stack Developer who loves learning new technologies and working on personal projects.
+My name is Alex and I'm a passionate Software Developer

 Some of my skills include:
 - JavaScript/TypeScript